withastro/roadmap/proposals/0027-content-collections.md

 ## Adding a schema

 Schemas are an optional way to enforce frontmatter types in a collection.
-To collection schemas, you can create a `src/content/config.{js|mjs|ts}` file.
+To configure schemas, you can create a `src/content/config.{js|mjs|ts}` file.
 This file should:

 1. `export` a `collections` object, with each object key corresponding to the collection's folder name.
 We will offer a `defineCollection` utility similar to `defineConfig` in your `astro.config.*` today (see example below).
 2. Use a [Zod object](https://github.com/colinhacks/zod#objects) to define schema properties.
 The `z` utility will be built-in and exposed by `astro:content`.